William James Linton: Political education and activism

-Emigration to the US
+Emigration to the United States

 In 1867, pressed by financial difficulties, Linton decided to try his fortune in America.
 He separated from his wife, with whom, however, he remained in touch.
 With his children he settled at Appledore, Hamden, Connecticut, where he set up a printing-press.

 At Hamden Linton he wrote Practical Hints on Wood-Engraving (1879), James Watson, a Memoir of Chartist Times (1879), A History of Wood-Engraving in America (1882), Wood-Engraving, a Manual of Instruction (1884), The Masters of Wood-Engraving, for which he made two journeys to England (1890), The Life of Whittier (1893), and Memories, an autobiography (1895).
 He died at Hamden on 29 December 1897.

 Legacy

-Linton was a singularly gifted man, who, in the words of his wife, if he had not bitten the Dead Sea apple of impracticable politics, would have risen higher in the world of both art and letters.
 As an engraver on wood he reached the highest point of execution in his own line.
 He carried on the tradition of Bewick, fought for intelligent as against merely manipulative excellence in the use of the graver, and championed the use of the "white line" as well as of the black, believing with Ruskin that the former was the truer and more telling basis of aesthetic expression in the wood-block printed upon paper.